 Meanwhile, keenly aware of the growing number in our community who are confined to their homes by disability and frailty, it occurred to me that I could make this model portable and take it on the road.
 This would make it available to so many more, while at the same time minimize my overhead costs (no office or staff or billing) in order to make up for a smaller volume of patients I could see in a day.

-It's a bit scary, being uncharted territory for me, but very exciting.
-I receive tremendously favorable feedback almost daily about this new venture and certainly hope I can accomplish all that I envision it to be.
+I receive tremendously favorable feedback almost daily about this model of primary care -- definitely a win-win situation for patient and physican alike.
 Thank you for your interest and support!
-And I very much welcome your comments and feedback, both positive and negative, so feel free to contact me as you wish about this venture.
+And I very much welcome your comments and feedback, both positive and negative, so feel free to contact me as you wish about Doc At Your Door.